 Rep. Huffman Invites North Coast High School Students to Enter the Congressional Art Competition

 The winning artwork will be exhibited in the U.S. Capitol Building for one year alongside artwork from each Congressional District in the country.
-The winning student will receive two round-trip tickets to Washington, D.C., to attend a ribbon-cutting ceremony and reception for the new display in June 2018.
-The winner will also be eligible for a scholarship to attend an art and design college upon admission acceptance.
+The winning student will receive two round-trip tickets to Washington, D.C. to attend a ribbon-cutting ceremony and reception for the new display in June 2019.
 All participants will receive a certificate of recognition.
+The winner will also be eligible for a scholarship to attend Savannah College of Art and Design (upon admission acceptance).

 Semi-finalist competitions will take place in each county, and a district-wide competition will select the winner of the Second District.
-Previous winners include Max Gambin of Eureka (2017), Haley Bjursten of Corte Madera (2016), and Jenna Tooley of Novato (2015).
+Previous winners include Jaslyn Ortiz of Cloverdale (2018), Max Gambin of Eureka (2017), and Haley Bjursten of Corte Madera (2016).

 Guidelines for the Congressional Art Competition: